What is the United Nations Security Council?

 France has long been in favour of expanding the Security Council in both categories of members: permanent and non-permanent.
-It is also supporting Germany, Brazil, India and Japan in their accession to permanent member status, as well as greater Security Council representation for African countries.
+It is also supporting Germany, Brazil, India and Japan in their accession to permanent member status, as well as greater Security Council representation for African countries, including as permanent members.

 Furthermore, in 2013 France launched an initiative proposing a collective and voluntary agreement by permanent members of the Security Council whereby permanent members shall not exercise the right to veto in the event of mass atrocities.
 The Security Council’s ability to prevent or put an end to situations of mass atrocities is key to its legitimacy.
-This French initiative now has the support of 101 countries.
+As of September 2020, the political declaration of support to this initiative, carried by France and Mexico, had been approved by 105 countries.